tirinox/xchainpy/packages/xchainpy_midgard/docs/DefaultApi.md

 Health Info

 Returns an object containing the health response of the API.
-Meaning of heights:  lastThorNode - Latest block as reported by ThorNode.  lastFetched - Latest block fetched from ThorNode.  lastCommitted - Latest block commited to the DB but not fully processed yet.  lastAggregated - Latest block fully processed and aggregated.
+Meaning of heights:  lastThorNode - Latest block as reported by ThorNode.  lastFetched - Latest block fetched from ThorNode.  lastCommitted - Latest block committed to the DB but not fully processed yet.  lastAggregated - Latest block fully processed and aggregated.  genesisInfo - The genesis height Midgard bootstrapped with.

 ### Example
 ```python